OpenHearing/TabSINT/Specifications/modified-rhyme-test/modified-rhyme-test.rst

 The GUI should look like the image below with the following features.

-* The following parameters should be configurable in the protocol: filename of the Excel file that specifies wavefiles and exam parameters.
+* The following parameters should be configurable in the protocol: filename of the CSV/Excel file that specifies wavefiles and exam parameters.
+The format for this **fixed** and must be matched (see Figure 1 below).
+Cell entries for "My Notes" are optional.
+All other entries are required.
 * There should be a `Submit` button to initiate the exam.
 The `Submit` button becomes inactive after initating the exam.
 * After initiating the exam, a progress bar appears, an `Abort` appears and the and the `Submit` button is replaced with an inactive `Next` button (see screen 2 image below).
 * The `Next` button becomes active after each word presentation.
 Pressing the `Next` button takes the user to the next word set.